Statistical separation of weak gravitational lensing and intrinsic ellipticities based on galaxy colour information: Separation between weak lensing and galaxy alignments

 A convenient way for expressing the magnitude of the systematic error in units of the statistical error is the figure of bias $Q(\alpha)$,

 which is related to the Kullback-Leibler divergence $D_\mathrm{KL}$ for Gaussian likelihoods under the assumption of constant covariances,

 \autoref{fig_biases} shows $Q$ as a function of $\alpha$: Clearly, there is an optimised choice of $\alpha$ that reduces the intrinsic alignment contribution in order to yield an unbiased measurement of the cosmological parameter set, which we demonstrate by computing $Q$ in scanning through all possible choices of $\alpha$.
+This optimal choice of $\alpha$ is where the curves dip between $0$ and $\pi/4$, where the bias is roughly halved.
 We calculate the figure of bias $Q$ both with the systematic errors taken in relation to the statistical errors at $\alpha = 0$, $F_0$, in black and with the Fisher matrix taken at the respective $\alpha$, $F_\alpha$, in blue.
 It becomes clear that as long as there is a significant lensing contribution, up until $\alpha \simeq \pi/2$, the differences are negligible.
 As soon as the contributions from intrinsic alignments become comparable to the one from weak lensing, the figure of bias forks: while comparing the systematic errors to a co--evolving statistical error, the figure of bias becomes increasingly small.
 This is not due to a diminishing bias but rather due to extremely large statistical errors as the information from lensing disappears.
 For a constant statistical error taken at $\alpha=0$, the curve is therefore more representative of the actual precision of the measurement.
 As $\alpha$ approaches $\pi$, the curves start to merge again.

 Typically, relative contributions of order ten percent of the intrinsic alignment signal to weak lensing cause figures of bias $Q$ of the order up to a few hundred, which can be controlled by our technique.
 It would be interesting to propagate intrinsic alignments with other systematic effects through the parameter estimation process as outlined by \citet{cardone_power_2014}.